50 Year History of ISA

 1998The attendance at ISA increased from 20 participating families in 1985 to nearly 120 families.
 The weekend Islamic school has almost 80 children enrolled in grades I-VI.
 Besides five times daily prayer and Dawa activities, other important programs such as Quranic Tafseer, seminars, Seerat conferences, youth activities, etc. continue throughout the year.

-2008Several special meetings of GB were conducted to solicit the needs/wishes of community members for the new Center.
+2008Several special meetings of ISA General Body were conducted to solicit the needs/wishes of community members for the new Center.
 Fundraising events continued to be conducted to raise funds.

 2009More fundraising events and meetings to discuss the structures and design of the new center.